MargaretLangley/letting/README.md

   1. Enter password for postgres database (from application.yml)
 2. cap deploy
 3. cap deploy:migrate
+4. Add Data

+###Add Data
+Add data through either adding:
+1. Imported Data
+  1. cap rake:invoke task=db:import
+  2. Use the admin created from the application.yml's user and password (see above).
+2. Seed Data
+  1. cap deploy:seed

 ###Reset the database
+Sometimes you have to reset the database.
+If this is the case follow this:
 1. Remove any backend connections
   1. local dev: rake db:terminate RAILS_ENV=test
   2. Production: *need a cap version*